jasonvla/mei_encoding_course/README.md

 ## SchoenbergEncoding.mei

-This file is my final encoded version.
+This file is my encoding result.

 (Disclaimer: **I did not use any kind of AI for the encoding**.
 During the last lecture, I tried a few prompts and the results were not good at all.
 So I decided to not include it into my workflow at all, solely relying on the Guidelines and the things we've learned during the course.)